Fit as a Mama Bear

 Make sure to pop the breakfast granola cups out of each muffin cup before topping with yogurt.
 Otherwise, it's a mess.

-You can make these ahead of time and store them in the fridge.
-However, they taste best when you top them with fresh yogurt.
+You can make these ahead of time and store them in the fridge for up to 3 days.
+If you plan to store them, do not top them with yogurt until you're ready to serve.

 Mini granola cups topped with yogurt and blueberries and strawberries on a cooling rack over a yellow linen